Natural Flooring for Bathrooms

 Bathrooms traditionally are where you’ll find the highest moisture content of the house.
 It’s important to carefully consider the material you choose for a bathroom.
 If you are dealing with a half bath, where there is no tub or shower you have more options than in a full service bathroom.
 Where there is water there is also a risk for hidden damage beneath surface layers where wood can rot and mold and mildew like to grow.

 We only offer the most environmentally friendly and non-toxic flooring materials here at Natürlich.
-We do not provide tile, stone and concrete, which can be good for sealing out water but tend to be cold and uncomfortable under your feet and may be slick therefore present slipping hazards.
-Also, grouting can also be hard to keep clean.
+We do not provide tile, stone and concrete, which can be good for sealing out water, but tend to be cold and uncomfortable underfoot and may be slick, therefore presenting slipping hazards.
+Also, grouting can be hard to keep clean.

 As with kitchens, here at Natürlich natural linoleum and cork are our top choices for bathrooms.
 There are pros and cons to all flooring options for a bathroom; besides water damage, it’s important to consider safety and comfort in a room where you’re going to spend a lot of time on your feet, often without shoes.
 Carpeting can feel good underfoot but is harder to keep clean and free of mold than hard surfaces.
 For a floor with radiant heat, a floating floor will work well.
 You can float cork, engineered wood or click Marmoleum.

 In the moist bathroom environment any flooring will last longer if you remember these tips:

 use washable area rugs and mats next to tubs and showers

 run the exhaust fans when showering

 be sure not to leave puddles or standing water on the floor

 a dehumidifier is also an option if you want to clear even more moisture out of the room